Avoid These Top Five Ministry Management Pitfalls

-The best way to make 2017 your ministry's best year ever is to avoid these 5 landmines at all costs.
+The best way to make your ministry the best ever is to avoid these five ministry management pitfalls at all costs.

 You wouldn’t want to be misquoted or misunderstood.

 Keep your plans, goals, and instructions simple and swallowable.
 This will make it easier to keep everyone "rowing in the same direction".
 Leave little room for ambiguity.
 This empowers your people to focus their efforts and energies in the most efficient way possible.

 Every ministry leader knows how important it is to prepare.
 You can’t get caught not knowing what you’re talking about.
 You don't have to know everything, but in order to inspire confidence, you do need to appear to have done your homework.
 As the old saying goes, "failing to plan is planning to fail."

 3. A Lack of Focus

 It's easy to get drawn into new projects and themes.
 The "shiny object syndrome" is real and causes many ministry professionals to spend valuable time going down rabbit holes.

 Your team has undoubtedly been planning for 2017 for some time now.
 Remember why you chose certain objectives and keep everyone laser-focused on them.

 One mistake ministries often make is not involving the laypeople.
 A lay person is someone who is not employed by the organization and who may not have professional experience, but nevertheless has valuable skills they can contribute.
 Not only can they be valuable pieces to help reach certain objectives, it increases the sense of shared accomplishment and involvement among the laity.
 When ordinary people feel that their skills are being utilized for a purpose, it will guard against both burnout and boredom.